Here's why you'll see diving pools getting sprayed with water at the Tokyo Olympic Games 2020

-Olympics 2021: Why do they spray water on diving pools?
-Why are some scores are crossed out in diving?
+Why do they spray water on diving pools?
+Why are some scores crossed out in diving at the Tokyo Olympics 2020?

 With the Tokyo Olympic Games 2020 now fully underway, Team GB is already setting its eyes firmly on the prize as diver Tom Daley snatches his first-ever Olympic gold medal.